 Continuous review of the measurement of effectiveness based on inspection data compiled by the MCSAP Officers and subsequently entered into SAFETYNET.
-MPD will continue to use this proven process to assess its performance for FY19.
+MPD will continue to use this proven process to assess its performance for the fiscal year.

 Part 3 Section 3 - State Specific Objectives - Past